SylvKT/Platinum/README.md

 # Platinum
-An open-source lightweight easy-to-use 3D game engine written in C++.
+An open-source, lightweight, and easy-to-use 2D/3D game engine written in C++.

 # FAQ
 - Q: Is this game engine for me?